Federalist No. 81: Background

 Before the U.S Constitution was implemented the states were held together by the Articles of Confederation, which served as a loose tie between the states during the Revolutionary War.
 The articles were lacking in many ways and was unsuitable to create a long lasting and effective government capable of sustaining a nation.
-It became apparent that the U.S. would not last long if they couldn't draft a constitution capable of offering both the people and states security.
+It became apparent that the U.S. would not last long if they could not draft a constitution capable of offering both the people and states security.
 In May 1787 a national convention was held to discern what was currently wrong inside the union and how to address those issues within a new constitution which would unite the states.

 The outline of the constitution was promising, but it would not be very productive to simply drop an entire new system of government on a nation without first outlining the process first.
 John Jay, James Madison, and Alexander Hamilton together collaborated on what would be known as the Federalist Papers a series of papers published in newspapers outlining exactly how the constitution would work while taking input and defending itself from criticism.

 The Judiciary Continued

-Federalist No. 81 Outlines and explains how the various courts of the U.S will work in tandem to create a system that ensures that laws are both fair and equal across the country.
+Federalist No. 81 Outlines and explains how the various courts of the U.S. will work in tandem to create a system that ensures that laws are both fair and equal across the country.
 The Supreme Court and its relation to state legislatures is the main focus of this paper.
 Hamilton spends the majority of the piece defending and outlining the necessity of a supreme court in order to protect and preserve the rights of the citizens.
 Hamilton Wrote "The power of constituting inferior courts is evidently calculated to obviate the necessity of having recourse to the Supreme Court in every case of federal cognizance.
 It is intended to enable the national government to institute or AUTHORIZE, in each State or district of the United States, a tribunal competent to the determination of matters of national jurisdiction within its limits.".
-The main need for the supreme court was to ensure that states couldn't directly interfere with and degrade the average citizens constitutional rights.
+The main need for the supreme court was to ensure that states could not directly interfere with and degrade the average citizens constitutional rights.